Back

 Step 1.
 Clarify your concept

 The first step is to create a strategic plan and define the vision of your IoT app development process.
-To start, you will need to decide if you want to build the platform from scratch or use similar ready-made solutions as a base.
+To start, you need to decide if you want to build the platform from scratch or use similar ready-made solutions as a base.
 Moving on, choose your goals and target audience.
-Then, define key functions and specifications of the future IoT solution with the development team.
+Then, define the key functions and specifications of the future IoT solution with the development team.

 Step 2.
 Conduct market research